ss9522/CitiBike-RouteFinder-v3/README.md

 ### 1. Google Maps API Key Storage:
 Storing the Google Maps API key in an environment variable proved difficult due to the API's front-end implementation.
 This challenge limited my ability to secure the key properly.
 ### 2. MongoDB Integration:
 I initially planned to use MongoDB for storing user routing data.
-However, I observed some big limitations when it came to integrating Google APIs with database operations.
+However, I observed some big limitations (with me 🙂) when it came to integrating Google APIs with database operations.
 Unfortunately, I was unable to overcome these challenges within the given project timeline.
 ### 3. Complex Documentation:
 The documentation for the React Google Maps API was initially confusing.
 I was therefore unable fully leverage the API's features, delaying key components of the application.